 Norway has: Norwegian kronor, Sweden: Swedish kronor and Finland has the Euro.
 The two Scandinavian kronors are usually about the same in value.
 Paying with bills are often, not always, accepted even if you are in the "wrong" country.
 Coins are often a no-go.
 Getting the proper local currency is recommended.

-Payment by creditcards are usally accepted in bigger stores.
-I´ve only been using Visa, and it´s been working just fine.
+Payment by creditcards are however widely accepted.
+I´ve only been using Visa, and it´s been working just fine, usually.
 Cash is however always reliable and I prefer it myself any day, especially in remote areas, for privately owned camping grounds, paying for ferrys, cabins or whatever.

 ATM:s/Mini banks can in some areas, primarily in Sweden, be non existent within close range when entering the country at some borders.
 Local petrol stations or food stores in villages can often assist with withdrawals, at least in Sweden.

 Prices are generally high compared to many other European countries.
 Norway is the most expensive to travel.
 Sweden and Finland about the same.
 How hard the differences will be on your budget depends on your way of living and your demands of standard regarding service, food and lodging.
 If your aiming for nice hotels and restaurants, Norway will for sure be hard on the budget.
 Fees for camping, bread and food to cook yourself from ordinary food stores are just slightly more expensive than in Finland or Sweden.
 Price on a cooked hamburger or pizza from a fast-food-joint might be twice as high in Norway.
 On the other extreme, you can actually get along wild camping and getting food straight out of the natures big pantry.
 A possibility quite unique for this area.

 Petrol prices are high in any of the three countries and differs all the time.
 Personally I just ignore them, you simply need the delicate brew.